 If you aren’t sure how to treat yourself, read part II of this feature where we look at doctor-approved self-care plans or schedule an appointment with an OB-GYN to learn about the preventive care services you need.

-At Women’s Care Florida, we know it’s not always easy for women to take time to care for themselves, but during National Women’s Health Week, it’s doctor’s orders.
-We’ve come up with some simple plans to help you get a little “me time,” by outlining some of our favorite things: preventive care and self-care.
+We know it’s not always easy for women to take time to care for themselves.
+However, during National Women’s Health Week, it’s doctor’s orders.
+We’ve come up with some simple plans to help you get a little “me time,” with some of our favorite healthy self-care checklist items.

 Get Up-to-Date on Vaccines

 Taking care of your health means taking care of yourself.
-Many adults forget that vaccines aren’t just for kids; your immunity as an adult can protect you, your young kids and your senior relatives.
-Care for yourself by scheduling an appointment with your physician for a health screening and to get an update on your vaccinations.
+Many adults forget that vaccines aren’t just for kids.
+Your immunity as an adult can protect you, your young kids and your senior relatives.
+Check off the first item in your healthy self-care checklist by scheduling an appointment with your physician.
+Get a health screening and to get an update on your vaccinations.
 Your doctor may suggest that you receive:

 Most women don’t look forward to their mammograms, but it’s an important screening that could save your life.
-Breast cancer that is caught in early stages by screenings has a 99 percent survival rate.
+Breast cancer that is caught in the early stages with screenings has a 99 percent survival rate.

-According to the US Preventive Services Task Force, all women between the ages of 50 and 74 should receive a mammogram once every two years; however, some women at high risk of breast cancer should receive their first mammogram at a younger age or may need more frequent mammograms.
-You might be at a high risk if you have a family history of breast cancer; for instance, you have a mother, grandmother and aunt who have all had breast cancer.
+According to the US Preventive Services Task Force, all women between the ages of 50 and 74 should receive a mammogram once every two years.
+However, some women at high risk of breast cancer should receive their first mammogram at a younger age or may need more frequent mammograms.
+You might be at high risk if you have a family history of breast cancer.
+For instance, you have a mother, grandmother, and aunt who have all had breast cancer.

 Your annual gynecological exam is a great way to let someone else take care of you.
 Your gynecologist wants to see you every year to check for signs of health conditions or provide care, including annual preventative exams, reproductive/contraceptive management, and treatment for menopause or other gynecologic conditions.
 During your exam, you can also ask any and all health questions you might have.
 Your doctor can help you with a lot of quality of life issues—weight loss, sex, PMS— no topic is out of bounds.
-To learn more about Women’s Care Florida’s comprehensive gynecological program, click here.
+Learn more about Women’s Care Florida’s comprehensive gynecological program here.